 Lying 5km from Citrusdal, at the foothills of the Cederberg, Wolfkop is a 450ha reserve featuring privately-appointed cottages and a platter of outdoor activities.
 There are four cottages, all private and blending neatly into the setting, and all four spilling panoramic views across the Oliphants River valley.

 Individually decorated in African art and colours, two bedrooms feature in each, accommodating four guests, with extra space in the lounge for two more.
 The main bedroom features a Queen-size bed, with two single beds in the second bedroom.
 Comfortable mattress and cotton percale bedding are common to all, as is both an indoor and outdoor hot shower.
-The kitchen is open-plan and well equipped, including fresh orange juice in season and fresh coffee beans and grinder for the perfect cuppa.
+The kitchen is open-plan and well equipped, with fresh coffee beans and a grinder for the perfect cuppa.

 Stepping into the lounge area, this boasts high ceilings, deep sofas for that obligatory afternoon siesta, and an open fireplace to accompany a fine glass of plonk in winter.
 Double doors open to a terrace fitted with hammocks and lantern-lit Jacuzzi, while to to the back there’s a dedicated jungle-gym for the kid in you.

-Hiking and mountain bike trails (bikes for hire if you don’t have your own), fishing in the dam or river, canoe hire, San bushman paintings, mind-boggling rock formations, diverse fynbos, it’s all there to be had at Wolfkop.
-And then there’s the wider Cederberg Wilderness Area and Citrusdal itself – though not exactly a metropolis the dorp has a good steakhouse called Die Sitrus (what else!), a decent coffee shop by day, and the soothing hotsprings at The Baths.
+Surrounded by the wider Cederberg Wilderness Area and Citrusdal itself – though not exactly a metropolis, the dorp has a good steakhouse called Die Sitrus (what else!), a decent coffee shop by day, and the soothing hotsprings at The Baths.